 • The group member was well prepared for group activities.

 • The group member genuinely considered and (where relevant) took on board other members' perspectives.

 Assessment 5: Final Exam (40%)

 SubmissionPlease note that students must retain a copy of all assessments submitted.
-Assignments 3 and 4 should be submitted electronically through MyUni>3610_COMMGMT_1001>Course Assessment>Assignment 3 (or 4).
+The group assignment should be submitted electronically using the link which will be made available on the MyUni course website.
 Through this process, your assignment will automatically generate a unique identifier, the relevant Assessment Rubric and a Turnitin similarity report.
 You can resubmit your assignment multiple times (with the same file name) until the due date: time, but note that it may take several hours for turnitin.com to generate your similarity report.

 Your similarity report will also indicate a colour related to the similarity index.
 In order for your assignment to be graded, a BLUE or GREEN similarity index must be achieved.
 The various possibilities and associated treatment of assignments are as follows:

 • Blue (no matching words) = your assignment will be graded accordingly.